wwu-mentors/ReactSpace-Workshop/README.md

   }
 }
 ```
-The App class is a React component because it extends React.Component .
+The App class is a React component because it extends `React.Component` .

-In every React Component there needs to be a render method.
+In every React Component there needs to be a `render` method.
 This returns HTML that will be rendered when this component is used.
 When working with React we can use actually just return HTML in our render function.
-This is really handy and makes it easy to put dynamically put HTML on the page.
+This is really handy and makes it easy to dynamically put HTML on the page.
 This ability to return HTML is a feature of JSX, which is an extension of Javascript.
 Go ahead and play around with what is returned.

-You can use the {} to execute code inside the HTML.
+You can use the `{}` to execute code inside the HTML.
 Try putting the NAME varible into your HTML like this:

 ```javascript